New York Songlines: 30th Street

 327: Herbert Towers, a seven-story white-brick building from the 1940s

-303 (corner): Manhattan Inn is above the 8th Avenue Gourmet Deli.
+303 (corner): Manhattan Inn was above the 8th Avenue Gourmet Deli—Yelp reports that it's closed.

 S <=== 8TH AVENUE ===> N